tommclark/HIIT-App/README.md

 This prompt was useful as it changed the saveExercise function to use the /pastExercises endpoint, and created fields that matched the columns.

 Also, whenever I used AI to help with sending/retrieving from the database, they used .then instead of await.
 I prefer to use await as this is what I learnt in class and was more familliar with it- as stated before, coding and implementing servers was not my strong point, so I asked AI for help when I needed it.
 This meant that I had to go through the response and change it to a try/catch block, which uses await to fetch data.

+## Other notes

+Initially, I planned to develop my app as a SPA (Single Page Application).
+I was going to use the example Matt demo'd in class to help me structure my code with inc files, etc. However, I found it to be too confusing so instead I used multiple html files to create all my pages.
+I had to create a separate nav bar and implement it in each file which may not be the most efficient way of doing this.

+It also took me a while to understand how to configure the database, I spent time looking at the SQLite documentation and websites.
+Eventually, I figured out how to initialise it using serialise and db.run.
+I installed some extensions for VSCode which allowed me to view the contents of these databases, which made debugging much easier, particularly when I was receiving NaN and undefined errors as above.

+Since the prototype, this app has been greatly improved.
+At the prototype submission, the only functionality was a simple timer, and the ability to create an exercise with a name and the time currently displayed on the timer.
+Almost all functionality has been added since then, with the timer and exercises no longer dependent on each other.
+The ability to save exercises to an exertal SQLite database was added, along with data retrieval and formatting.
+CSS was also added to make the web app look nicer.
+Buttons are kept separate from text to make sure people can tell the difference between them.